Tim is currently a staff writer for The Daily Telegraph, and has also written for ESPN, The New York Times, The Economist and The New Statesman.

-Tim writes on the business and politics of sports, the globalisation of games and sports science, technology and analytics.
+Tim writes on the business and politics of sports - including covering corruption extensively - sports globalisation, sports science, technology and analytics.
 His writing covers a wide range of sports, especially cricket and football.
-He has reported from events including the Cricket World Cup, Premier League football and Wimbledon and has extensive experience writing longform articles, interviews, features and columns.
-He writes for publications including The Daily Telegraph, ESPN, The New York Times, The Spectator and The Economist, and has a weekly column in the i paper.
+He has reported from events including the Cricket World Cup, Premier League football and Wimbledon.

 Tim is a former winner of the CMJ Young Cricket Writer of the Year Award and a runner-up for the Ian Woodbridge Young Sports Writer of the Year Award.
 His first book, Second XI: Cricket In Its Outposts, was selected as one of The Guardian's sports books of the year for 2015.